Joi/joi.github.io/__project_design/Interlinking.md

 - any of the metadata,
 - predefined metadata blocks

-*Proof of concept code exists but haven;'t integrated shorthand for embedding in blog post yet.*
+*Proof of concept code exists but haven't integrated shorthand for embedding in blog post yet.*

 ### Other posts/notes
 #### In the body of the post